-- To develop a robust back door within a cryptosystem that: - 1.
-EXCLUSIVITY: Provides only to the attacker the desired secret information (e.g., private key of the unwary user), - INDISTINGUISHABILITY: Cannot be detected in black-box implementations (I/O access only as in tamper-resistant systems) except by the attacker, - 3.
-FORWARD SECRECY: If a reverse-engineer (i.e., not the attacker) breaches the black-box, then the previously stolen information remains confidential (secure against reverse-engineering). - The successful reverse-engineer may learn that the attack is carried out (different algorithm is run), BUT will be unable to use the back door.
+- To develop a robust back door within a cryptosystem satisfying: - 1.
+EXCLUSIVITY: Provides the desired secret information (e.g., private key of the unwary user) only to the attacker, - INDISTINGUISHABILITY: Cannot be detected in black-box implementations (I/O access only as in tamper-resistant systems) except by the attacker; output (values, distribution, time) matches expectation; - 3.
+FORWARD SECRECY: If a reverse-engineer (i.e., not the attacker) breaches the black-box, then previously stolen information from this box or others cannot be recovered (secure against reverse-engineering). - The successful reverse-engineer may learn that the attack is carried out (different algorithm is run), BUT will be unable to use the back door.